myrontuttle/kizlar-agha/README.md

 - [ ] Text To Speach (TTS)

 It contains the following features: LLMs, information extraction, chat, rag & evaluation.
-It uses LLMs (local or cloud), streamlit (with and without fastapi) & Promptfoo as an evaluation and redteam framework for your AI system.
+It uses LLMs (local or cloud), streamlit & Promptfoo as an evaluation and redteam framework for your AI system.

 | Test embeddings                                       | Test chat                                            |
 |-------------------------------------------------------|------------------------------------------------------|